 Our Lloyd's segment includes insurance and reinsurance business written for our own account through Syndicate 1458.
 The syndicate enhances our underwriting platform by providing access to Lloyd's extensive distribution network and worldwide licenses.
 RenaissanceRe CCL, an indirect wholly owned subsidiary of RenaissanceRe, is the sole corporate member of Syndicate 1458.
-RSML, a wholly owned subsidiary of RenaissanceRe, is the managing agent for Syndicate 1458.
-We anticipate that Syndicate 1458's absolute and relative contributions to our consolidated results of operations will have a meaningful impact over time, although we cannot assure you we will succeed in executing our growth strategy in respect of Syndicate 1458, or that its results will be favorable.
+RSML, a wholly owned subsidiary of RenaissanceRe, is the sole corporate that Syndicate 1458's absolute and relative contributions to our consolidated results of operations will have a meaningful impact over time, although we cannot assure you we will succeed in executing our growth strategy in respect of Syndicate 1458, or that its results will be favorable.